 Thirty-eight students submitted flash fiction pieces before Head's Holiday for the second annual Katharine Brush Creative Writing Contest, sponsored by Loomis Chaffee Writing Initiatives.

 "Sway.
 Shift.
-Formation," an exhibition by mixed media artist Debbie Hesse, is on display in the Sue and Eugene Mercy Jr. Gallery through April 18.
-Ms. Hesse spent time as a Visiting Artist in the Richmond Art Center this week and spoke at the Februay 14 opening reception.
+Formation," an exhibition by artist Debbie Hesse, is on display in the Sue and Eugene Mercy Jr. Gallery through April 18.
+Ms. Hesse spent time as a Visiting Artist in the Richmond Art Center and spoke at the Februay 14 opening reception.